Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 One of the most overlooked essential soft skills is self awareness.
 Colleges want students who understand their strengths, acknowledge areas for growth, and can reflect on how experiences shaped them.

 This skill shows up directly in personal statements and supplemental essays.
-Students who can explain why something mattered to them, rather than just what they did, demonstrate maturity and depth.
-These soft skills for students help admissions officers see the person behind the transcript.
+Students who can explain why something mattered, rather than just what they did, demonstrate maturity and depth.

 Taking initiative is another critical trait colleges value.
 This does not mean doing everything independently.
 It means recognizing opportunities, asking questions, and following through.